guessi/kubectl-grep/README.md

 What kind of resource does current release supported?

-    now it support Pods, Deployments, and HPA
+    now it support Pods, Deployments, DaemonSets, and HPA

 Is it possible to search StatefulSets, DaemonSets, etc?